Our Travel Specialists

 Michelle Darnell

-Director Sales & Marketing
+Director of Marketing

-Michelle has found her home at ROW Adventures as our Director of Sales and Marketing.
+Michelle has found her home at ROW Adventures as our Director of Marketing.
 Graduating from Whitworth University with a Bachelor’s in Secondary Education and Kinesiology, Michelle forewent her dreams of teaching in lieu of opportunities in the outdoor recreation industry.
-For the past 15 years Michelle has focused her time and energy into roles that support outdoor recreation and travel.
+For the past 16 years Michelle has focused her time and energy into roles that support outdoor recreation and travel.
 As a proud mom of two, Michelle has a renewed passion for this work; hoping to inspire the next generation to love, nurture, enjoy, and beocme stewards of our natural resources and outdoor spaces.

 Michelle and her Family love new adventures, whether it’s exploring the beautiful Pacific Northwest or discovering a new International destination, they’re happy when the scenery is new and unexpected.
 A few favorites are Acadia National Park, Turks and Caicos Islands, and Quebec City.
 Michelle is a doting mom, an avid sports fan, loves to cycle, and doesn’t take herself too seriously!
 If you run into her, she’s likely to have a smile on her face, a coffee in her hand and a few good books ready to go on her kindle app.